 | LRS Only | REPORT_SERVER | Reports + UDP | 9090, 9091 (health), 2680 |

-All 3 ECS services run the same image.
+All 4 ECS services run the same image.
 The only difference is the environment variable.
-This means one build, one push, one image — deployed to 3 services with different configurations.
+This means one build, one push, one image — deployed to 4 services with different configurations.
+The Webhook service is outbound-only (no ALB) — it pushes prices to Associates via UDP + HTTPS on a configurable schedule.

 Zero hardcoded credentials or email addresses.
 Everything sensitive is loaded from AWS Secrets Manager at startup and injected into the Config struct.
 16 keys covering database credentials, Stripe API key, SMTP settings, and all SES sender addresses.